hackermondev/batched/README.md

 ## Prerequisites
 - Built for async environments (tokio), will not work without a tokio async runtime
+- Target function must have async and function name should end with `_batched`
 - Not supported inside structs
 ```rust
 struct A;